RichardAth/Projects/Int128/ReadMe.txt

-int    x.msb()        // bit number of most significant 1 bit of x int    x.lsb()        // bit number of least significant 1 bit of x int    x.popcnt()     // number of bits in x set to 1 double x.toDouble()   // convert x to double
+int    x.msb()        // bit number of most significant 1 bit of x int    x.lsb()        // bit number of least significant 1 bit of x int    x.popcnt()     // number of bits in x set to 1 double x.toDouble()   // convert x to double (can also be invoked by casting to double:
+						double x = i.toDouble(); is equivalent to double x = (double)i;  )

 File Int128Str.cpp contains the following functions:

-/* convert integer to text (ascii or wide character) str   = pointer to char or wchar_t string to be converted radix = positive number between 2 and 36. */ char     *_i128toa( _int128 value,    char *str, int radix) wchar_t  *_i128tow( _int128 value, wchar_t *str, int radix) char    *_ui128toa(_uint128 value,    char *str, int radix)
+/* convert integer to text (ascii or wide character) (design based on _itoa() & _itow() functions.) str   = pointer to char or wchar_t string to that, on return, contains the digits radix = positive number between 2 and 36.
+These functions can write past the end of a buffer that is too small.
+To prevent buffer overruns, ensure that buffer is large enough to hold the converted digits plus the trailing null-character and a sign character. */ char     *_i128toa( _int128 value,    char *str, int radix) wchar_t  *_i128tow( _int128 value, wchar_t *str, int radix) char    *_ui128toa(_uint128 value,    char *str, int radix)